amazingrando/kss-exploration/README.md

 * Each section after the first adds a numbered subsection to the rendered Style Guide, so `demo.typography.headers` would be 1.1.1 and `demo.buttons.call-to-action` would be 1.1.14 (assuming 13 other button sections).
 * Want more pages? `Style guide: typography`, `Style guide: buttons`, creates two pages sorted by Weight and Alpha.

+## So what is in this repo?
+What do I do with it?

+This repo is my collection of files to remind me of what to do with KSS.

+* `custom-builder-twig` is the template for generated Style Guides.
+* `demo` is setup with examples and is used as the basis for a Style Guide.
+* `node_modules` isn't in this repo.
+C'mon!
+* `styleguide` is the generated Style Guide.